kosail/KVantage/README.md

 ✅ **Rapid Charge Enable/Disable**
 ✅ **Show remaining battery life (with option to hide it from settings)**
 ✅ **Multiple dark and light themes**
-✅ **Multiple languages available (English, Spanish and Japanese were made by me, while German, French, Portuguese, Korean and Chinese are IA translated)**
+✅ **Multiple languages available (English, Spanish and Japanese were made by me, while German, French, Portuguese, Korean and Chinese are IA translated).
+It should change language based on your System's locale.**
 ❌ **Custom threshold for battery conservation**: My laptop is a cheap one, and it has no option to set a custom threshold.
 I may implement this in the future if people ask for it, tho I could not guarantee it works as I would not be able to test it.
 ✅ **Native image packaging** (Though I was not able to build a DEB/RPM/AppImage, I implemented a embedded installer that will copy the app into your local user bin folder, and it works fantastically.)